-Other Information on the Maryland Medical Marijuana Process
+Other Information on the MD Medical Marijuana License Process

 Here are the answers to some common questions about the Maryland medical marijuana program.

-Qualified patients can purchase up to 120 grams of dried cannabis OR 36 grams of a THC product every 30 days and can possess this amount as a maximum.
+Qualified patients can purchase up to 120 grams of dried cannabis OR 36 grams of a THC product every 30 days and possess this amount as a maximum.
 However, you could gain a larger allowance if you receive a special determination from a doctor who says you need more.
-MMJ cardholders can also buy and possess up to 36 grams of THC cannabis extract.
-Incidentally, Maryland dispensaries do not sell cannabis edibles.
+Maryland calculates purchases on a rolling 30-day cycle rather than per calendar month.

 MMJ cardholders can only consume cannabis in a private residence.
 It is illegal to use it in public, and you aren’t even allowed to ride a bicycle under the influence of marijuana.

-You can appoint a caregiver, and they apply via the Commission’s Caregiver Registry.
-You can only nominate someone aged 21+, and they are allowed to provide care for a maximum of five patients.
+You can appoint a maximum of two caregivers, and they apply via the Commission’s Caregiver Registry.
+You can only nominate someone aged 21+ who can provide care for a maximum of five patients.
 Caregivers must register with the MMCC and purchase ID cards from the Commission before buying cannabis from any dispensary.
 A caregiver’s registration is valid for two years.

 Final Thoughts on Getting a Maryland Medical Marijuana Card

 The Maryland MMJ program is well-established, and getting approved is easier than a couple of years ago.
 The maximum purchase amount is reasonable and should be enough for most patients.
 Moreover, you don’t have to undergo the renewal process for six years, although you must still have annual recertification.